Top

 Hiroshima

 Despite its sad past, Hiroshima is an amazing and eye-opening destination everyone should visit once in their lifetime!
 Hiroshima is the largest Japanese city in the western section of Honshu Island.
 This beautiful city will forever have its name associated with the dropping of the first atomic bomb on August 6th, 1945.
-However, it was rebuilt following the war into a major cultural center of the nation.
+Following the war, it rebuilt into a major cultural center of the nation.
 Hiroshima is well-known in Japan as being home to some of the country’s warmest people.
 But Hiroshima is so much more than that and is well worth a visit on any trip to Japan.
 This re-born city, Hiroshima offers great vibes and many attractions to entertain you in many aspects.
 Here are the best things to do in Hiroshima!

 Places to visit in Hiroshima